westminsterwooster/wpc-tech-docs-guest/docs/about.md

-# Westminster Presbyterian Church Technology Documentation for Guests
+# Westminster Presbyterian Church Guest Technology Documentation

-The Westminster Presbyterian Church Technology Documentation for Guests is s reference for the technology located in Mackey Hall instnded for guests using the system.
+The Westminster Presbyterian Church Guest Technology Documentation is a reference guide for guests using the technology in Mackey Hall.

 ---

 ## Notes

 This document is a work in progress.
-Please ignore if there is any gramartical mistakes and let me know so that we can correct them accordingly.
+Please ignore any grammatical mistakes and let us know so that we can correct them accordingly.

 For any questions or comments, please [email me](mailto:jackveney03@gmail.com).